adairay/untar/README.md

 ## Requirements

-You need to install this lib : "npyscreen"
+You need to install this lib : "npyscreen"<br/>
-You can download it here : "https://pypi.python.org/pypi/npyscreen/" Extract and : "python setup.py install"
+You can download it here : "https://pypi.python.org/pypi/npyscreen/"<br/>
+Extract and : "python setup.py install"

 ## Description